You might have just landed on the page that changes how you look at money for the rest of your life.

 - Ask yourself, “Why is this so good?”
-I love when people watch Jim Cramer and then come to me with ready to buy so then can make millions.
+I love when people watch Jim Cramer and then come to me ready to buy some stock so they can make millions.
 Warning: I may head butt you for this stupidity.

 Verifying also applies before hiring a trusted advisor.
-Surprisingly, over 70% of other people don’t do a background check before hiring a financial advisor.
+Surprisingly, more than 70% of other people don’t do a background check before hiring a financial advisor.